Cardboard and Paper Crafting

 The process of modeling a cone (and not only) develops abstract thinking in a student with low vision, which enhances imagination and positively affects the child’s cognitive activity.

 Image 1.
-Cone model.
+Cone model

 Cone-model